 The dog walk is a raised walkway with ramps at either end.
 You could try using a picnic bench and place pieces of wood at either end for the ramps.

 You can buy a children’s plastic tunnel from a department store fairly cheaply, or you can make a fake tunnel by draping some sheets over chairs.
-If your dog is unsure about going into the tunnel, don’t force her.
-Try to lure her with treats or by poking your head through from the other side and calling to her.
+If your dog is unsure about going into the tunnel, don’t force them.
+Try to lure them with treats or by poking your head through from the other side and calling to them.

 One of the most entertaining obstacles to watch, the weave poles usually consist of 10 to 15 vertical poles that your dog must weave through.
 You could use ski poles or PVC pipes that you push into the ground.

 Begin with the poles spaced pretty far apart.
-Walk through the poles with your dog on a leash to get her used to the movement of weaving.
-Next, lure your dog through the poles by herself.
+Walk through the poles with your dog on a leash to get them used to the movement of weaving.
+Next, lure your dog through the poles by themselves.
 You can slowly move the poles closer together as your dog begins to learn the movements.
-Flexibility is very important here, so take it slow to make sure your dog doesn’t hurt herself.
+Flexibility is very important here, so take it slow to make sure your dog doesn’t hurt themselves.

 The teeter board is one of the trickiest obstacles for many dogs, as it requires a lot of confidence with moving objects.

-Start with low objects: get your dog used to things moving underneath her, such as a skateboard, toy wagon or a wobble board.
-Reward your dog for showing any interest in the object, then when she puts a paw onto it, and eventually when she balances on top of it.
+Start with low objects: get your dog used to things moving underneath them, such as a skateboard, toy wagon or a wobble board.
+Reward your dog for showing any interest in the object, then when they put a paw onto it, and eventually when they balance on top of it.
 You want to turn it into a fun game, and build up a positive association with moving objects.

 When you feel your dog is ready, you can build your own teeter board with a long piece of wood resting on top of a pipe.
-Again, you will need to progress slowly, luring your dog with treats and praising her whenever she touches and takes small steps onto it.
-When she gets to the center and the teeter begins to shift, reward your pup with a jackpot of treats for staying on the teeter.
-You can eventually switch to thicker pipes when she’s completely comfortable with the movement.
+Again, you will need to progress slowly, luring your dog with treats and praising them whenever they touch and take small steps onto it.
+When they get to the center and the teeter begins to shift, reward your pup with a jackpot of treats for staying on the teeter.
+You can eventually switch to thicker pipes when they’re completely comfortable with the movement.